just1mitch/agents-project/README.md

 ___
 **Run Analysis**

-To see an analysis of the experiment data, run `python analysis.py`
+The experiments are ran by the programs `run_level_1-1.py` and `run_level_1-2.py`:

-The experiment run (by the program `run_experiments.py`) tested 847 different simulations of the openCV agent, with every combination of the following:
+- `run_level_1-1.py` tests 847 different simulations of the openCV agent, on level 1-1, with every combination of the following:
   - `agent.STEPS_PER_ACTION` in the range (4, 5, 6, 7, 8, 9, 10)
   - `agent.GOOMBA_RANGE` in the range (30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80)
   - `agent.KOOPA_RANGE` in the range (30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80)
+- `run_level_1-2.py` tests the successful combinations of parameters from the above test, on level 1-2.

 Each combination need only be tested once, as the openCV agent will play the exact same way each time a certain combination is provided.
+Output data is saved to tab separated files (.tsv) in the experiment-data folder.

+To generate an analysis of the experiment data for level 1-1, run `python analysis_1-1.py`
+To generate an analysis of the experiment data for level 1-2, run `python analysis_1-2.py`

 ## **DDQN Agent**
   <div class="column">